 Julia Mattes, Rituelle Räume.
 Bronzezeitliche Kultbauten in Südskandinavien.
 In: B. Horejs – T. Kienlin (Hrsg.), Siedlung und Handwerk.
 Studien zu sozialen Kontexten in der Bronzezeit.
 Sitzungen der Arbeitsgemeinschaft Bronzezeit in Schleswig 2007 un…

 Hello and good day, My name is Dr. Julia Mattes M.A.
-I am a researcher in prehistoric archaeology (and occasionally in art history).
+I am a researcher in both prehistoric archaeology and art history.
 Due to a broad education and a liking for ‘thinking outside the box’ I enjoy to work in different fields of academia and have a wide-ranging expertise.
 I am a member of the Department of Archaeology and Ancient History, Uppsala University as well as an independent scholar and holder of a number of grants.
-So far I mainly worked with European prehistoric cult and religion, ancient diseases, climate change, ancient art and art history.
+My reserach interests are European prehistoric cult and religion, ancient diseases, climate change, ancient art and art history, gender in (pre)history and many more.

 Associate Professor of Historiographic Sciences and Technics in the Department of Historical Sciences of the University of Las Palmas de Gran Canaria (Canary Islands, Spain).
 BA, Geography and History, University of La Laguna (1989).
 MA, Ancient History, University of Salamanca (1991).
 PhD, History, University of Las Palmas de Gran Canaria (1999).
 Faculty member of the Research Institute of Textual Analysis and Applications (IATEXT), of the University of Las Palmas de Gran Canaria.